valvicthe/lace/README.md

-# Lace
+# raiin
-> The source of Lace, an open source old Roblox Revival!
+> The source of raiin, an open source old Roblox Revival!

-Lace is a project meant to give people the possibility to play legacy versions of the game Roblox, allowing you to deploy servers of your own on a secure code foundation.
+raiin is a project meant to give people the possibility to play legacy versions of the game Roblox, allowing you to deploy servers of your own on a secure code foundation.

 ## Dependencies
 * PHP